web3labs/ink-verifier-image/README.md

 # Source Code Verification

+> As an end user you can use either the [Explorer UI](https://github.com/web3labs/epirus-substrate) or the [Source Code Verification Server](https://github.com/web3labs/ink-verifier-server) to verify your source code.

-This section describes the verification process of generated verifiable source code packages.
+This section describes the verification process of generated verifiable source code packages using the container image.

 ## Pre-requisites